Completion of One Coded Task

 Enable Completion of One Coded Task

-By default, completion of one coded task is disable, and must be enabled in WebAdmin for each applicable solution.
+This feature is disabled by default, and must be enabled in WebAdmin for each applicable solution.

-Under Settings> Visit Task Settingsselect the Completion Of One Coded Tasktoggle, to change it from Off to On.
+4. Under Settings > Visit Task Settings, select the Completion Of One Coded Task toggle to change it from Off to On.

 Completion of One Coded Task on Mobile Working (Mobilise)